JcFerggy/pokepink/README.md

 ![alt text](https://i.imgur.com/eeH7jU8.png "Pokémon Pink Version SGB Border")![alt text](https://i.imgur.com/vB9UcCH.png "Prof. Oak Speech Clefairy SGB Border")![alt text](https://i.imgur.com/RZLTdUp.png "Prof. Oak Capture Clefairy SGB Border")![alt text](https://i.imgur.com/8wkkejn.png "Rival Fight SGB Border")![alt text](https://i.imgur.com/NqL2ZrR.png "Clefairy Escapes Pokéball SGB Border")![alt text](https://i.imgur.com/PWaCrd1.png "Clefairy Dismissive SGB Border")

-This project is what I imagined a hypothetical ‘Pokémon Pink’ would look like when rumors of one were first mentioned in the Giga Leak™.
+This project is what I imagined a hypothetical ‘<i>Pokémon Pink</i>’ would look like when rumors of one were first mentioned in the Giga Leak™.
 Along with the trivia of Clefairy once being the potential mascot for the series before Pikachu, and the often overlooked Pocket Monsters manga where Red chooses Clefairy as his starter; there is plenty of good reference material for such a project.
-With that said, it was thanks to seeing Sindorman's animation on [Instagram](https://www.instagram.com/p/B_dAOwBJTfq/), which then lead me to Artsy-Theo's posting of these four emotion portraits on [Tumblr](https://www.tumblr.com/artsy-theo/180634822998/Pokémon-pinkspecial-clefairy-edition-clefairy?source=share), and everything afterwards has just been me trying my best, having never coded in assembly before starting this project; though I have gotten tones of assistance from the pret Discord from all the lovely people on there.
+With that said, it was thanks to seeing Sindorman's animation on [Instagram](https://www.instagram.com/p/B_dAOwBJTfq/), which then lead me to finding Artsy-Theo's posting of these four emotion portraits on [Tumblr](https://www.tumblr.com/artsy-theo/180634822998/Pokémon-pinkspecial-clefairy-edition-clefairy?source=share), and everything afterwards has just been me trying my best, having never coded in assembly before starting this project; though I have gotten tones of assistance from the pret Discord from all the lovely people on there.

 [![YouTube Trailer Link](https://i.imgur.com/6wi3bWc.png)](https://youtu.be/y8IzXygD4JI)